Mark Curtis (broadcaster): Journalism career

-Curtis began his broadcasting career in Florida, working at WRUF-AM/FM Radio and WUFT-TV5 (PBS) in Gainesville and WCJB-TV 20 (ABC) in Ocala.
+Curtis began his broadcast news career in Florida, working at WRUF-AM/FM Radio and WUFT-TV5 (PBS) in Gainesville and WCJB-TV 20 (ABC) in Ocala.
 He became a nationally known journalist in 1987, when he was at WEAR-TV 3 (ABC) in Pensacola.
 He won numerous awards, between 1989 and 1992, for his five-years of coverage in what came to be known as the Gulf Breeze UFO Sightings.
 His work appeared on NBC's Unsolved Mysteries with Robert Stack, A Current Affair and in Time-Life Books.
 In 1991 the Committee for Skeptical Inquiry (CSICOP) awarded Curtis the Responsibility in Journalism Award for the Gulf Breeze incident, exposing trick photography.

 Curtis is one of a select group of national reporters who have spent time working in Congress.
 He served as a Legislative Aide and Congressional Fellow through the American Political Science Association, in the offices of Rep. Charles Schumer (D-NY) and Sen. Herb Kohl, (D-WI), 1992-93.

 Curtis is perhaps best known for the 15 years he spent with KTVU-TV2, the former Cox Media Group station and FOX affiliate in the San Francisco Bay Area.
 He served as Chief Washington, D.C.
 Correspondent for Cox-owned stations from 1993 to 1999, Morning News co-anchor from 1999 to 2007 and a freelance reporter and political analyst through the balance of the 2008 campaign as he traveled from Iowa and New Hampshire in January, through the entire primary season ending in South Dakota and Montana in June.
 He also covered both political conventions for KTVU.
 He was also a host of Comcast Newsmakers in the Bay Area.